 The Office of Financial Aid completes the financial aid award once it determines the student's financial need.
 The college notifies the student by email when an award letter is ready for student confirmation.
 The award letter indicates the various types of aid the student is eligible to receive.
-Students must view the award letter online on our financial aid student portal, NetPartner at https://powerfaids.ec.edu/NetPartnerStudent, and indicate whether they accept or decline each type of financial aid.
+Students must view the award letter online on our financial aid portal, NetPartner student at https://llpf.ec.edu/NetPartner/NetPartnerStudent, and indicate whether they accept or decline each type of financial aid.
 Therefore, it is important for students to review the information carefully to understand the exact amount and type of financial aid offered.